-Mr. Pereira MA(Cambridge) BM BCh DM(Oxford) FRCS(Eng) FRCS(Neuro.Surg) SFHEA is a Consultant Neurosurgeon at St George’s University Hospitals NHS Foundation Trust in London and Senior Lecturer in Neurosurgery at St Georges, University of London.
-He has a large NHS practice covering the full breadth of general neurosurgery and subspecialist interests in spinal surgery and functional neurosurgery.
+Mr. Pereira MA(Cambridge) BM BCh DM(Oxford) FRCS(Eng) FRCS(Neuro.Surg) SFHEA is a Consultant Neurosurgeon at St George’s University Hospitals NHS Foundation Trust in London and Reader in Neurosurgery at St Georges, University of London.
+He has a large NHS practice covering the full breadth of general neurosurgery and subspecialist interests in functional neurosurgery and spinal surgery.
 He is the clinical lead for functional neurosurgery and deep brain stimulation and one of few neurosurgeons in the UK dual fellowship trained to perform minimally invasive pain procedures including brain and spine neuromodulation, cancer pain operations and complex spinal surgery.

 Mr. Pereira sees privately insured, self-paying and international patients at The London Clinic (whose medical advisory committee he sits on) in Harley Street, The London Spine Clinic on Harley Street and St George’s University Hospital.
 He is recognised by major insurers Aviva, AXA PPP, WPA, Vitality, Healix and Cigna.
 He was recognised by BUPA until May 2020 when he made a decision not to accept their low fees.

 Mr. Pereira has outstanding patient feedback from his consultations and surgeries.

 He has completed fellowships in functional neurosurgery including deep brain stimulation and stereotactic lesions for movement disorders and surgery for chronic and cancer pain at Oxford (with Tipu Aziz).
 He completed a DM research degree at Oxford University in neurosurgery for chronic pain.
 He set up a national deep brain stimulation for pain service in Hospital de Sao Joao in Portugal in 2009 and became an Affiliated Professor at the University of Porto in 2013.
 He has numerous awards including the British Neurosurgical Research Group Prize 2007, American Association of Neurological Surgeons William H. Sweet Award 2012 and the Congress of Neurological Surgeons Ron R. Tasker Award 2013.
 He was awarded a Hunterian Professorship of the Royal College of Surgeons of England in 2014.